Identifying Causal Effects using Instrumental Time Series: Nuisance IV and Correcting for the Past: Simulation Experiments

 \subsection{Identification of the causal effect}

 \paragraph{Consistency} The estimators CIV and NIV are consistent (\cref{prop:ts-civ,prop:ts-niv}) and we perform an experiment to compare their finite sample properties for different sample sizes.
-We simulate data from the scheme described above and fit two $\civ{X_{t-1}}{Y_t}(I_{t-2}|\cB_t)$ estimators, where $\cB_t = \{I_{t-3}\}$ ($\CIV_{I}$) or $\cB_t = \{I_{t-3}, X_{t-2}, Y_{t-1}\}$ ($\CIV_{I,X,Y}$) and two $\niv{X_{t-1}}{Y_t}(\cI_t, Y_{t-1})$, where $\cI_t = \{I_{t-2}\}$ ($\NIV_{\text{1 lag}}$) or $\cI_t = \{I_{t-2}, I_{t-3}, I_{t-4}\}$ ($\NIV_{\text{3 lag}}$).
+We simulate data from the scheme described above and fit two $\civ{X_{t-1}}{Y_t}(I_{t-2}|\cB_t)$ estimators, where $\cB_t = \{I_{t-3}\}$ ($\CIV_{I}$) or $\cB_t = \{I_{t-3}, X_{t-2}, Y_{t-1}\}$ ($\CIV_{I,X,Y}$) and two $\niv{X_{t-1}}{Y_t}(\cI_t, Y_{t-1})$ {estimators}, where $\cI_t = \{I_{t-2}\}$ ($\NIV_{\text{1 lag}}$) or $\cI_t = \{I_{t-2}, I_{t-3}, I_{t-4}\}$ ($\NIV_{\text{3 lag}}$).
 All of these estimators are consistent (see \cref{sec:iv-civ-var}).
 We plot the errors obtained for different sample sizes $T$ in \cref{plot:compare} (left).
 For all estimators, the errors decrease with increasing sample size supporting the consistency results in \cref{prop:dream-theorem}.
 In general, there is no empirical support for either of the NIV or CIV estimators to be strictly better than the others in terms of speed of convergence in terms of sample size.
 As discussed in \cref{se:meth1}, both $\cB_t=\{I_{t-3}\}$ and $\cB_t=\{I_{t-3}, X_{t-2}, Y_{t-1}\}$ block confounding from past values.
 We observe that removing $X_{t-2}$ and $Y_{t-1}$ from $\cB_t$ increases the upper tail of the error distribution, supporting the intuition that while the conditioning variables $X_{t-2}$ and $Y_{t-1}$ are not necessary for identification, they reduce finite sample variance.
-Similarly, for the NIV estimators, using $3$ lags instead of a single lag shrinks the upper tail of the error distribution.
+Similarly, for the NIV estimators, using $3$ lags instead of a single lag shrinks the upper tail of the error distribution. {In \cref{sec:error-correlation-matrix} we print the correlation matrices between the error of the estimators, and in \cref{sec:exp-fixed-generating} we conduct a similar experiment, but with fixed data generating mechanisms.}

 \paragraph{Using more lags or additional instruments.} We compare using multiple lags of a single instrument to using multiple instrument processes.
 We consider the model described above with $d_I=3$ independent instrument processes, and use either the first instrument process ($I^{1}$) or all three instrument processes ($I^{1:3}$) for estimation in NIV.
 For $I^{1:3}$ we use 2 lags of each of the three processes (`recent instruments'), while for $I^{1}$ we use 6 lags (`distant instruments'), such that both models use in total $6$ instruments.
 In this way, we can inspect the benefit of using more recent instruments if available.